 Elephants are social beings that live in large herds.
-However, humans separate the babies from their mothers, enslave them and use cruel methods of torture to break their spirit, and exploit them for the purpose of tourism, manual labour, performances, processions, entertainment and street begging.
+However, humans separate the babies from their mothers, enslave them, use cruel methods of torture to break their spirit, and exploit them for tourism, manual labour, performances, processions, entertainment, and street begging.

 Tourists, largely as a result of ignorance, seek to ride these majestic and intelligent animals, not realizing that most of them were captured in the wild, broken and abused, and forced to comply out of fear.